Optimization and Problem Solving of Pandora FMS

 SHOW VARIABLES LIKE "innodb%";

-Once you have verified that Pandora FMS (both Web Console and server) can connect correctly to the database and everything works correctly, you can delete the mysql.bak directory:
+Once you verify that Pandora FMS (both Web Console and server) can connect correctly to the database and everything works properly, you may delete mysql.bak directory:

 rm -rf /var/lib/mysql.bak